alissatroiano/MS-1/README.md

 * [Google Fonts](https://fonts.google.com/)

 # Testing
+* The CSS in assets/css/style.css passed all tests according to the (W3C Jigsaw CSS Validator)[http://jigsaw.w3.org/css-validator/validator$link].
+ - To view the results of this test click [here](http://jigsaw.w3.org/css-validator/validator$link)

+ * The HTML in index.html passed all tests according to the (W3C HTML Validator)[https://validator.w3.org/nu/#textarea]

-Tests will be conducted to ensure that:
+Tests have been conducted to ensure that:
 * The website is responsive
 * All Links work properly
 * Colors & typography are consistent